-The Bonds are secured solely by (a) a pledge by the Authority to the Trustee of amounts payable by the University under the Loan Agreement, and (b) amounts, if any, in accounts and funds which will be held by the Trustee under the Indenture for the payment of principal of, premium, if any, and interest on the Bonds.
+The Bonds are a general obligation of the University secured solely by (a) a pledge by the Authority to the Trustee of amounts payable by the University under the Loan Agreement, and (b) amounts, if any, in accounts and funds which will be held by the Trustee under the Indenture for the payment of principal of, premium, if any, and interest on the Bonds.
 The Bonds are not secured by a mortgage on or security interest in any real property or personal property.
 There is no Reserve Account for payment of the Bonds.
 If an Event of Default occurs, there can be no assurance that such sources will be sufficient to pay the principal of, premium, if any, or interest on the Bonds when due.
+The Bonds are not secured by a bond insurance policy, letter of credit or any other form of financial guarantee.

-Obligation of the University
+General Obligation of the University; No Mortgage

 No entity or person other than the University is, or shall be, in any way liable or responsible for any payments to be made under the Loan Agreement, the Indenture, or the Bonds or the performance of other University obligations under such documents.
 Accordingly, for payment of principal, interest, and premium, if any, on the Bonds, holders of the Bonds must look solely to the Loan Repayments to be made by the University under the Loan Agreement and other funds, if any, the Trustee holds under the Indenture for payment of principal of, premium, if any, and interest on the Bonds.
+The University's obligation to make Loan Repayments is a general, unsecured obligation.
+The Bonds are not secured by any mortgage on or security interest in any of the University's property or by any other collateral.
 No Reserve Account has been established for the Bonds.